 | Last update:

 Each term contains seven modules.
 Five of these modules are based on content in chapters of the class textbook.
 The remaining two modules are projects.
-You need to print off copies of the materials you will need.
+Materials will be available in class, but you may also print off copies of the what you need.

 The first four modules of each term are called core modules.
 The content of each core module is based on chapters in the course textbook, and are closely tied to the State of Massachusetts Standards for High School Chemistry.